21st Annual Martin & Doris Rosen Symposium

 “The Holocaust is not just Jewish history; it is humanity’s history and we must understand it if we are to prevent it from happening again."

 Location: Appalachian State University Campus

 Scholarship: Full scholarships available for 35 attendees.
-To apply visit the link here: https://forms.gle/roVceJyN7FR8fRtV8
+To apply, visit https://forms.gle/roVceJyN7FR8fRtV8.

-This Conference is supported in part by the Claims Conference on Jewish Material Claims Against Germany and the Martin and Doris Rosen Symposium Endowment.
+This Conference is supported in part by the Claims Conference on Jewish Material Claims Against Germany and the Martin & Doris Rosen Symposium Endowment.